disoauth/DiscoAuth/docs/quickstart.rst

 We'll need to uses a different class to get the token.
 Now let's go and add :class:`discord` to the ``import`` statement::

-  from DisOAuth import auth, discord
+  from discoauth import auth, discord

 Now, we need a new variable, ``client_secret``.
 Which is your app's client secret.